-The walls of the Haile Homestead, one of Florida’s last antebellum homes, are almost completely covered in the thoughts, notes, and general scribblings of the eccentric clan.
+The walls of the Haile Homestead, one of Florida’s last antebellum homes, are covered in the thoughts, notes, and general scribbling of the eccentric clan.

 It seems that the entire Haile family (Thomas Evans and Serena Chesnut Haile had 15 children) had taken up the odd habit of writing everything and anything on the walls of their home.
 Nearly every room is covered in doodles, lists, notes, and journals.
 Altogether over 12,500 words describing recipes, the guest lists of parties, growth charts, domestic inventories, and essentially any other type of record one might think of.
-The strangest part of all is that no one seems to know for sure why they did it.
-Possibly due to a lack of paper.
+The strangest part of all is that no one seems to know for sure why they did it, though docents suggest it was possibly due simply to a lack of paper.

 Thanks to a State of Florida grant, the Historic Haile Homestead was refurbished and restored as a historical site in the 1990’s and is currently open to visitors.
 The wall writings have been preserved in their original state, so any guest who is willing can try to decipher the family’s strange compulsion, though the walls were formally transcribed in 2001.